zhengyue/pingpp-ios/README.md

 ## Overview

-This demo is based on the original [Pingpp iOS SDK](https://github.com/PingPlusPlus/pingpp-ios), with English UI and some comments.
+This demo is based on the original [Pingpp iOS SDK](https://github.com/PingPlusPlus/pingpp-ios).
+The UI is changed to English and some comments were added.

-lib - Ping++ iOS SDK file
+- `lib` - Ping++ iOS SDK file
-example - a simple demo application
+- `example` - a simple demo application

 ## iOS version requirement